rack2cloud/cloud-egress-patterns/README.md

 * Mergers and acquisitions
 * Platform consolidation efforts

 The cost of moving data often determines whether an exit remains economically viable.
+Cloud egress charges are frequently the first place organizations discover that architectural optionality has already been lost.

 ---